igorw/weblog/posts/2013-02-03-http-foundation-value.md

 ## Conclusion

 The request and response objects from HttpFoundation do not give you much new functionality over what PHP itself already provides.
-You do give much better APIs though, which goes an extremely long way if you are a professional HTTP snob.
+They do give you much better APIs though, which goes an extremely long way if you are a professional HTTP snob.

 The main benefit however is that you get an obvious way to isolate yourself from HTTP.
 This not only allows that code to run in a CLI or testing context,